laconbass/iai-oop/README.md

 # Warning

 This module is a component of [the iai framework](https://npmjs.org/search?q=iai).
  It's useless for you, until some serious work has been done.

 # The main goal

-This node module attemps to be an abstraction layer with all the desired practices about object oriented programming for iai.
+This node module attemps to be an abstraction layer with all the desired practices for OOP on [iai](https://github.com/laconbass/iai) components or sub-components.
 It should provide the lower level prototypes, constructors, and util functions to solve and implement any kind of logic on any iai component.